 The city of Cetinje – Heading northeast, our next destination is Cetinje, the Old Royal capital of Montenegro and a town of great historical and cultural heritage.
 The first Balkan printing house was established here in 1493, printing the first book in Cyrillic alphabet called “Oktoih”.
 A 40-minutes drive from Cetinje takes you to National Park in Lovćen.
 Established as a national park in 1952 it boasts a panoramic view of the Boka Bay and it is worth the climb to the top of the Mountain Lovćen to get the full benefit of this view.
 One of the Montenegrin most influential rulers, poet, and statesman Petar II Petrović Njegoš is buried here, in the Njegoš Mausoleum.

 Speaking of national parks, any of the 5 of the national parks that Montenegro has, is a must-visit.
 If you go to National Park Skadar Lake, a real heaven for anyone who enjoys adventures, you will have 400km2 of protected wilderness to explore.
 National Park Biogradska Gora, on the other hand, has 1600 hectares of virgin woodland – one of Europe’s last three remaining primaeval forests, while National Park Durmitor has been protected by UNESCO since 1980.
 More than 48 mountain peaks are over 2,000 metres high with the highest peak Bobotov Kuk, at the altitude of 2.525 meters and 18 mountain lakes plus the canyon of the Tara River, the deepest in Europe and 2nd deepest in the world.
 A visit to the Tara Canyon is essential for those who wish to experience the unequalled tranquillity and powerful expanse of the Montenegrin landscape.
 The youngest park is the National Park Prokletije, whose magnificent mountain massif will take your breath away.
-It is ideal for hiking, but only for experienced hikers.
+It is ideal for camping and hiking, but only for experienced hikers.

 The Ostrog Monastery – Heading to Nikšić, you cannot bypass the Ostrog Monastery, one of the biggest sanctuaries in the world and is dedicated to Saint Basil of Ostrog (Sveti Vasilije Ostroški), who was buried here.
 The amazing structure was carved in rocks on the side of a mountain back in the 17th century.